3dcitydb/3dcitydb-docs/source/impexp/map-window.rst

 the 3D City Database instance.

-When opening the map window from a bounding box dialog that already contains coordinate values (e.g., from a filter dialog on the Import, Export or KML/COLLADA/glTF Export tabs or after having calculated the entire area of the database content on the Database tab), the map window will automatically display this bounding box.
+When opening the map window from a bounding box dialog that already contains coordinate values, the map window will automatically display this bounding box.
 If the coordinate values of the provided bounding box are not in WGS 84, a transformation to WGS 84 is required.
 Since the Importer/Exporter uses functionality of the